ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 ## Conclusion

 Nova Proxy enables us to use modern view libraries on any web framework.
-So if you previously developed a web application using non Javascript frameworks (Laravel, Flask, Ruby on Rails, etc) then Nova Proxy can help you to gradually migrate its views to a JavaScript view library (React, Vue.js) in a short period of time.
+So if you previously developed a web application using non-Javascript frameworks (Laravel, Flask, Ruby on Rails, etc) then Nova Proxy can help you to gradually migrate its views to a JavaScript view library (React, Vue.js) in a short period of time.